civisanalytics/civis-python/docs/user_guide.rst

 In the code above, :func:`~civis.io.dataframe_to_civis` returns a special :class:`~civis.futures.CivisFuture` object.
-Making a request to the Civis API usually results in a long running job.
-To account for this, various functions in the ``civis`` namespace return a :class:`CivisFuture <civis.futures.CivisFuture>` to allow you to process multiple long running jobs simultaneously.
+Making a request to the Civis API sometimes results in a long running job.
+To account for this, various functions in the ``civis.io`` namespace return a :class:`CivisFuture <civis.futures.CivisFuture>` to allow you to process multiple long running jobs simultaneously.
 For instance, you may want to start many jobs in parallel and wait for them all to finish rather